lylakirati/automatic-differentiation/README.md

 **Authors:** Isaac Lee, Tom Zhang, Mina Lee, Lyla Kiratiwudhikul, Youngseon Park

 ## Introduction
----

- Our tool, team20ad, uses automatic differentiation (AD) in forward or reverse mode to compute derivatives of functions ranging from simple to complex functions.
+Our software, team20ad, implements automatic differentiation (AD) in forward and reverse modes for computing derivatives of given functions.
 Unlike conventional methods for evaluating derivatives (e.g., symbolic derivatives, finite differences) that are computationally expensive or lack accuracy/stability, AD enables us to calculate derivatives with machine precision without compromising accuracy and stability.
-We believe that this tool will be used in a wide range of applications where fast and accurate differential calculations, especially optimization, are required.
+Automatic differentiation can be used in a wide range of applications where fast and accurate differential calculations, especially optimization, are required.

 ## Documentation
----

-For documentation and how-to-use, please review our [documentation notebook](https://code.harvard.edu/CS107/team20/blob/main/docs/documentation.md).
+For documentation and how-to-use, please review our [documentation notebook](https://github.com/lylakirati/automatic-differentiation/blob/main/docs/documentation.md).

 For final presentation slides, please follow this [link](https://docs.google.com/presentation/d/1QTp1TgBgD-8IoDuCckQiYSAcb674EGMxv8NQPq3YPPE/edit?usp=sharing)

 ## Modules

----
-We have five modules in our package `team20ad`.
+There are five modules in our package `team20ad`.

 * `forwardAD` : calculates derivatives by traversing the chain rule from inside to outside (forward mode automatic differentiation).
 * `reverseAD` : calculates derivatives by traversing the chain rule from outside to inside (reverse mode automatic differentiation).